Sunday, July 9, 2017

 I remember the Liberty's & A & P Supermarkets where mom shopped, they gave S & H Green Trading Stamps, Plaid Stamps, and Top Value Stamps just for shopping at their stores.

-When collected into multiple books, we would take them to the Trading stamp store for merchandise.
+When collected into multiple books, we would take them to the Trading Stamp store to redeem for merchandise.

 So many things we no longer have as time changes.

-We now have a cell phone, no sharing party lines, and phones hanging on the wall.
+We now have cell phones, no sharing party lines, and phones hanging on the wall.

 Gasoline is no longer 100% and costs 25 cents a gallon.